 Are you looking for reliable information on the wide range of garage doors available to you?
 Want to know more about the standard dimensions, different operating mechanisms, and the vast array of contemporary and traditional styles to suit all types of property?

 Find out everything you need to know and more right here…

-When it comes to garage doors, you might be surprised to know there’s no such thing as one-size-fits-all.
-And whilst there are a range of ‘standard’ garage door sizes available, you should know the exact dimensions of your garage door opening, in order to make a selection from our bespoke range of made to measure products.
+When it comes to garage doors, you might be surprised to know there's no such thing as one-size-fits-all.
+And whilst there is a range of 'standard' garage door sizes available, you should know the exact dimensions of your garage door opening, to make a selection from our bespoke range of made to measure products.

 These dimensions are the 'typical' garage door measurements, that are commonly used by developers and independent builders alike.